// Blog / FAQ

 Run import and release checks, then use the static Inspector to review trust and repair state.

-Once the team sees repeated handoff or PR-review pain, add Inspector workflows on top of the open core.
+Once the team sees repeated handoff or PR-review pain, add Inspector workflows on top of the free core.

 .knowledge/Quick-Start.md